johnbillion/query-monitor/README.md

 ## HTTP Requests ##

  * Shows all HTTP requests performed on the current request (as long as they use WordPress' HTTP API)
- * Shows the response code, call stack, transport, component, timeout, and time taken
+ * Shows the response code, call stack, component, timeout, and time taken
  * Highlights erroneous responses, such as failed requests and anything without a `200` response code

 ## Redirects ##